marcinbojko/linux_mint/README.md

 * 15GB free space on OS drive
 * ssh private key or password method
 * user specified in `group_vars` or passed in variable `ansible_ssh_user`
-* by default, extra binaries (outside packages) will be installed in `/usr/local/bin`.
-If you prefer to keep them in cloud (sync between computers), down below I'll attach info how to replace binaries with proper symlinks (work in progress)
+* by default, extra binaries (outside packages) will be installed in `/usr/local/bin` (adjustable by `bin_path` variable) If you prefer to keep them in cloud (sync between computers), down below I'll attach info how to replace binaries with proper symlinks (work in progress)
 * adds repositories with codename and filename
 * adds missing pgp keys for repositories
 * installs essential packages